Krowify/arch-install/README.md

 ## Dotfiles (stage 6)

-Package installs alone don't produce a working desktop -- Hyprland, waybar, mako, etc. all need config to autostart and behave.
+Package installed alone don't produce a working desktop -- Hyprland, waybar, mako, etc. all need a config to autostart and behave.
 Stage 6 deploys `dotfiles/` (source templates in this repo) into `~/.config`, and activates the installed themes: